FumiyaKohzu/ReadmeEditor/remote-virtio-gpu_README.md

 │    ├── rvgpu-renderer            # rvgpu-renderer source files
 │    ├── rvgpu-sanity              # sanity module source files
 ```
-# How to install RVGPU
+# How to Install RVGPU

 The install instructions described here are tested on Ubuntu 20.04 LTS AMD64.
 However you can try it with different Linux distros with Wayland display